 Today, Amtrak (officially known as the National Railroad Passenger Corporation) and passenger rail, as a whole, are stronger than ever and increasingly gaining support (ironically, despite a continued lack of funding) as oil prices soar and we look for cleaner and more efficient ways to travel.
-Since 2000 when the Amtrak introduced high-speed Acela service (and more trains/routes in general) along its Northeast Corridor growth for the carrier has become much more prominent.
-Additionally, since 2002 Amtrak has broken annual ridership records.
-Along with Amtrak, state passenger operations are gaining support and receiving increased attention and funding, particularly as highways become increasingly congested.
+Since 2000 when the carrier introduced high-speed Acela service (and more trains/routes in general) along its Northeast Corridor growth for the carrier has become much more prominent.
+Additionally, since 2002 the company has nearly always broken annual ridership records.
+It has also helped that a number of states are now supporting passenger trains and receiving increased funding, particularly as highways become increasingly congested.
 Perhaps the two most noted states that are giving passenger railroading serious attention include North Carolina and California.
 Both are doing a magnificent job developing passenger rail corridors in their respective states, particularly North Carolina.
 If you are interested in seeing how a passenger rail network should be properly implemented, planned, and carried out have a look at what the Tarheel State is doing.

 However, North Carolina and California are not the only two states that have a well-developed network already in place.
 Other states including Washington, Florida, Virginia, Texas, New Jersey, Pennsylvania, Maryland, Massachusetts, New York, New Mexico and others all have commuter rail networks either in place or planned for the future.
 Amtrak also runs trains in conjunction with certain states like Washington’s Sounder service and North Carolina’s Piedmont.
-When Amtrak began it used private equipment donated by the participating railroads (although, it should be noted, that not all of the major Class Is, at that time, elected to join Amtrak) and while it was originally setup to become financially self-supporting this was completely an illusion (passenger railroading, is, again, almost never profitable and requires some sort of subsidy to operate).
+When the carrier began it used private equipment donated by the participating railroads (although, it should be noted, that not all of the major Class Is, at that time, wanted to let go of their trains) and while it was originally setup to become financially self-supporting this was completely an illusion (passenger railroading, is, again, almost never profitable and requires some sort of subsidy to operate).

-In its first year Amtrak earned $163 million with expenses of $310 million.
+In its first year the company earned $163 million with expenses of $310 million.
 By 1980 things were not much better as the carrier saw $454 million in revenues and $1.08 billion in expenses.
 Regardless of all of the problems during its early years and the claims by critics that it is a waste of taxpayer money and should be eliminated, travel by train is not only a very needed transportation artery but also continues to receive public support year after year.
-And, even though a statute expired in 2002 ensuring annual funding for Amtrak, public support has continued and Congress overwhelmingly continues to provide funding for the carrier.
+And, even though a statute expired in 2002 ensuring annual funding, public support has continued and Congress overwhelmingly continues to provide funding for the carrier.

 Light rail (or LRT) is also making a splash in cities across the country.
 Compared to “heavy rail” operations these services are much cheaper and are very efficient by helping to reduce significant wear on city streets and highways (along with reducing traffic and emissions as well).
 Some cities are even using LRT in a nostalgic sense by bringing back the classic trolley, which has been a huge hit (such as in New Orleans).
 LRT services can now be found in dozens of cities which include Charlotte, NC; Denver, CO; aforementioned New Orleans; Seattle, Washingon; Minneapolis, Minneapolis; Norfolk, Virginia and others.
 A few cities with future plans to add LRT include Kansas City, Kansas and Austin, Texas.
 Today ridership numbers for Amtrak have broken 31 million in fiscal year 2012, an increase of more than 10 million riders since the year 2000!

-As recently as just a few years ago the future of Amtrak was looking bright: in December of 2007 a report was released that proposed giving $357 billion
+As recently as just a few years ago the future of the carrier was looking bright: in December of 2007 a report was released that proposed giving $357 billion

 towards passenger rail (federally and state funded) over the next four